 Basically the men who came from the church had one argument.
 Their faith.
 We respect that, but it’s called “faith” for a reason.
 You have to believe.
 They shouldn’t be pushing their beliefs on everyone else.
 Chuck Muth brought in a great point, this isn’t about anyone’s belief’s, it’s about public policy.

 We’ll spare you the religious back and forth arguing, but one woman brings up the point that it isn’t a religious question, it’s public policy.

 Commissioner Hastings brings up the facts: Lyon County will lose between $450,000 and $500,000 if they close the brothels down, but of course couldn’t guarantee that taxes would go up when pressed on it.

 Commissioner Kenneth Gray also speaks.
 He said he’s discussed the matter with a lot of the churches in Lyon County and now, no longer feels welcome in his church, and that his minister said they’d vote him out.

 Lots of audience input.

 Quick update.
 It seems as if the videos have been removed off of YouTube.
-We’ll be sure to replace them when available.
+Here’s a link to the Livestream.